hgaard/blog.hgaard.dk/content/drafts/you-should-use-git-even-thoug-you-cant.md

 draft = true
 slug = "you-should-use-git-even-thoug-you-cant"
-tags = ["git", "versioncontrol", "tfs"] title = "You shoudl use git even though you can't"
+tags = ["git", "versioncontrol", "tfs"] title = "You should use git even though you can't"

 +++